brysonsteck/resurrection/data/README.md

 # Example Files

-These files are crucial to Resurrection as they contain important timing data and resources for the plugin.
+This directory contains sample files for you to visualize what files Resurrection writes to the file system and how they work.
+Resurrection creates these files in the same directory as the Spigot server `plugins` directory when the plugin is enabled for the first time or if the files do not exist.

-This directory contains sample files for you to visualize what these files will/may contain.
-The plugin creates these files in the same directory as the Spigot server `plugins` directory.
+**The files in this directory are purely for documentation purposes, they are not compiled into the final jars since Resurrection creates these files programmatically.**

 Avoid touching these files while the plugin is enabled and avoid deleting or moving the files at any time after it's creation to prevent breaking the plugin.